Siamese Dream: Release and reception

+Legacy

 Siamese Dream continues to receive critical praise and has been frequently included in lists of the best albums of the 1990s—the Alternative Press ranked it fourth, Pitchfork ranked it 18th, and Spin ranked it 23rd.
-In 2003, the album was ranked number 360 on Rolling Stone's list of 500 Greatest Albums of All Time, with the album's ranking dropping to number 362 and rising to number 341 in the 2012 and 2020 updates of the list, respectively.
+In 2003, the album was ranked number 360 on Rolling Stone's list of "500 Greatest Albums of All Time", with the album's ranking dropping to number 362 and rising to number 341 in the 2012 and 2020 updates of the list, respectively.
 In a retrospective review of the album, Greg Prato of AllMusic called Siamese Dream "one of the finest alt-rock albums of all time" and remarked that it "stands alongside Nevermind and Superunknown as one of the decade's finest (and most influential) rock albums."
 Chicago Tribune critic Greg Kot wrote that it "became a soundtrack for a significant portion of [Corgan's] generation" and "did so by tempering some of the first album's extremes; sticky melodies and pretty production can make almost anything radio-friendly, even a desperately sad song like 'Today.'"
 In a review for Pitchfork, Ned Raggett remarked that while initial reviews of the album singled out Corgan's lyrics for criticism, they were actually "exactly what made the band click even further", commending Corgan's "ear for hooks, metaphors, and deft summaries."
 The deluxe edition of the album holds a score of 96 out of 100 on review aggregate site Metacritic, indicating "universal acclaim".
-In April 2019, Rolling Stone ranked Siamese Dream as the twelfth greatest Grunge album of all time.
+In April 2019, Rolling Stone ranked Siamese Dream as the 12th greatest grunge album of all time.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.